will-o-the-wisp/MKS21X-Final-Project/README.md

 Kenson Li
   Floors can now be filled with Rooms which contain data that corresponds to that of Floor, which will be able to be sent to the terminal

+1/9/19

+Kenson Li
+  added Floor entrances and exits, started randomization of Floors and Rooms